crossfilter/reductio/README.md

 ```

 <h1 id="postprocess">Post-processing</h1>
-Reductio adds a `post` object to your group which allows you to post process your data in many useful ways.
+Reductio adds a `post` function to your group.
+Calling this function returns an object on which you can make settings to allow you to post-process your data in useful ways.

 <h2 id="cap">Cap</h1>
 Cap the output of your group so that it never exceeds `cap` elements.